Sampling-based vs. Design-based Uncertainty in Regression Analysis: Estimating the Variance

-It is more challenging to estimate $\Delta^\cond$.
-The reason is the same that makes it impossible to obtain unbiased estimates of the variance of the estimator for the average treatment effect in the example in Section \ref{section:cases}.
+It is more challenging to estimate $V^{\causal}$ and $V^{\causal,\sample}$ because they involve $\Delta^\mathrm{cond}$.
+Estimating $\Delta^{\cond}$ is complicated because of the same reason that complicates the estimation of the variance of the average treatment effect estimator in Section \ref{section:cases}.
 In that case there are three terms in the expression for the variance in equation (\ref{equation:totalvariance}).
 The first two are straightforward to estimate, but the third one, $S^2_\theta/n$ cannot be estimated consistently because we do not observe both potential outcomes for the same units.
 Often, researchers use the conservative estimator based on ignoring $S^2_\theta/n$.
-If we proceed in the same fashion for the regression context of Section \ref{main}, we obtain the conservative estimator $\widehat V^\ehw$, based on ignoring $\Delta^\mu$.
+If we proceed in the same fashion for the regression context of Section \ref{main}, we obtain the conservative estimator $\widehat V^\mathrm{ehw}$, based on ignoring $\Delta^\mu$.
 We show, however, that in the presence of attributes we can improve the variance estimator.
-We build on \citet{abadie2008estimation}, \citet{abadie2014inference}, and \citet{fogarty2016regression} who, in contexts different than the one studied in this article, have used the explanatory power of attributes to improve variance estimators.
-While \citet{abadie2008estimation}, \citet{abadie2014inference} use nearest-neighbor techniques, here we follow \citet{fogarty2016regression} and apply linear regression techniques.
+We build on \citet{abadie2008estimation}, \citet{abadie2014inference}, and \citet{fogarty2016regression} who, in contexts different than the one studied in this article, have used the explanatory power of attributes to improve variance estimators. \citet{abadie2008estimation} and \citet{abadie2014inference} do so using nearest-neighbor techniques.
+Here we follow \citet{fogarty2016regression} and apply linear regression techniques.
 The proposed estimator replaces the expectations $E[X_{n,i}\varepsilon_{n,i}]$, which cannot be consistently estimated, with predictors from a linear least squares projection of estimates of $X_{n,i}\varepsilon_{n,i}$ on the attributes, $Z_{n,i}$.
-Let $\widehat X_{n,i}= U_{n,i}-\widehat\Lambda_n Z_{n,i}$, and
+Let $ \widehat X_{n,i}= U_{n,i}-\widehat\Lambda_n Z_{n,i}$, and